yearn/yearn-vaults-v3/README.md

 This repository contains the Smart Contracts for Yearns V3 vault implementation.

-[VaultFactory.vy](contracts/VaultFactory.vy) - The base factory that all vaults will be deployed from and used to configure protocol fees
+[VaultFactory.vy](contracts/VaultFactory.vy) - The base factory that all vaults will be deployed from and used to configure protocol fees.

-[Vault.vy](contracts/VaultV3.vy) - The ERC4626 compliant Vault that will handle all logic associated with deposits, withdraws, strategy mangaement, profit reporting etc.
+[Vault.vy](contracts/VaultV3.vy) - The ERC4626 compliant Vault that will handle all logic associated with deposits, withdraws, strategy management, profit reporting etc.

 ## Requirements

 This repository runs on [ApeWorx](https://www.apeworx.io/).
-A python based development tool kit.
+A python based development toolkit.

 You will need:
  - Python 3.8 or later